QubesOS/qubesos.github.io/pages/hardware-certification.md

 ## Hardware Certification Requirements

-Please see the [updated requirements] for Qubes R4.x certification.
+Please see the [updated requirements] for Qubes 4.x certification.

+**Note:** These are the requirements for hardware certification, *not* the requirements for *running* Qubes 4.x.
+For the latter, please see the [system requirements for Qubes 4.x].

 ## Hardware Certification Process